Topics Map > •Research Computing

 Introduction

 NOTS (Night Owls Time-Sharing Service history of name) is a batch scheduled HPC/HTC cluster running on the Rice Big Research Data (BiRD) cloud infrastructure.
 The system consists of 298 dual socket compute blades housed within HPE s6500, HPE Apollo 2000, and Dell PowerEdge C6400 chassis.
 All the nodes are interconnected with 10 or 25 Gigabit Ethernet network.
 In addition, the Apollo and C6400 chassis are connected with high speed Omni-Path for message passing applications.
-There is a 160TB Lustre filesystem attached to the compute nodes via Ethernet.
+There is a 300TB VAST filesystem attached to the compute nodes via Ethernet.
 The system can support various work loads including single node, parallel, large memory multithreaded, and GPU jobs.

 NOTE: An expansion to NOTS is available for testing.
 For details, please see CRC NOTS Expansion (NOTSx)